s0lesurviv0r/BitTroll/README.md

 BitTroll can be store data in either MySQL or SQLite3 (default).

-BitTroll can search a web UI to search torrent data and/or serve a RESTful API to access the data.
+BitTroll can serve a web UI to search torrent data and/or serve a RESTful API to access the data.

 ## Dependencies